 - 1. No negative values. - 2.
 A gentle approach to D{max} (not suddenly forced down). - 3.
 Minimal oscillation. - 7.
 Return the D{max} value to that found by DATGNOM by clicking the "DATGNOM" button.
-D{max} should be 40.
+D{max} should be 101.
 By default, GNOM forces the P(r) function to zero at D{max} .
 For a high quality data set and a good choice of D{max} , P(r) should go to zero naturally.
 Change the "Force to 0 at Dmax" option to "N". - Try: Vary D{max} with this option turned off. - 8.
 Reset it so that the P(r) function is again being forced to zero at D{max} . - 9.
+RAW makes it easy to truncate your data to a q{max} of 8/R_g, which is the recommended maximum q value for bead model reconstructions with DAMMIF/N. Check the 'Cut to q_max=8/Rg' box to truncate the data.

-Set the D{max} back to 40, and click OK.
-This saves the results into the RAW IFT panel. - 10.
-Click on the IFT Control and Plot tabs.
+- Note: The q{max} goes from 0.283 to 0.238 when you check the box. - Tip: For electron density reconstruction with DENSS use the full available q range. - 10.
+Click "OK" to exit the panel and save the IFT to the RAW IFTs panel and plot. - Tip: After exiting the IFT panel, note that data from the IFT shows up in the Information panel. - 11.
+Click on the IFTs Control and Plot tabs.
 This will display the GNOM output you just generated.
-Save the lysozyme.out item in the reconstruction data folder. - Note: This saved file is all of the GNOM output, in the GNOM format.
+Save the glucose_isomerase.out item in the reconstruction_data folder. - Note: This saved file is all of the GNOM output, in the GNOM format.
 It can be used as input for any program that needs a GNOM .out file.